edlund/linux-microfs/README.md

 ## Linux kernel compatibility

+`microfs` is mainly focused on supporting a small number of kernel versions for popular distrubutions in the debian family.
-microfs currently targets the latest Ubuntu release (Ubuntu 13.10 "Saucy Salamander", linux 3.11), this is mostly because the upstream kernel is such a fast moving target that it would require extra effort to develop against.
+This is mostly because the upstream kernel is such a fast moving target that it would require extra effort to develop against.

+Supported kernels at the time of writing:

+ * Ubuntu: `3.11.0-x-generic` (13.10, "Saucy Salamander")
+ * Debian: `3.12-0.bpo.x-486` (7, "Wheezy")
+ * Debian: `3.12-0.bpo.x-amd64` (7, "Wheezy")
+ * Raspbian: `3.10.25+`

+It may well work with other versions and other dists, but that has not been tested.

+## Image format

+`microfs` images has four main parts:

+ * `super block`
+ * `inodes/dentries`
+ * `block pointers`
+ * `compressed data blocks`

+The main difference compared to `cramfs` is that the block pointers are placed in their own section rather than being placed just before the compressed data blocks that they point to.
+The idea is that this change should allow `microfs` to use its buffers more efficiently.
+The downside is that each regular file and symlink requires one extra block pointer with this setup.

 ## Building microfs

-It is presumed that you are planning to build microfs on a GNU/Linux system which can compile the Linux kernel.
-Adding to the requirements implied by this assumption microfs will also need the following things in order to compile successfully:
+It is presumed that you are planning to build `microfs` on a GNU/Linux system which can compile the Linux kernel.
+Adding to the requirements implied by this assumption `microfs` will also need the following things in order to compile successfully:

  * gcc (>=4.7), http://gcc.gnu.org/